30 years on, parallels with Plaza but currency universe very different

 This race to the bottom is what then Brazilian finance minister Guido Mantega five years ago termed as global "currency wars".

-Plaza and Louvre stood out in a period of break-neck globalisation and market liberalisation, even though there followed several instances where global central banks intervened together in the world's foreign exchange markets.
+Plaza and Louvre stood out in a period of break-neck globalization and market liberalization, even though there followed several instances where global central banks intervened together in the world's foreign exchange markets.

 The U.S. Federal Reserve, the Bank of Japan and European central banks regularly intervened together in 1994-95 to support the dollar, while the Fed, BOJ and newly-created European Central Bank came together in 2000 to prop up the fledgling euro.